La-Perouk/RSG-Spawn/README.md

     vector4(1237.5671, -1301.8521, 76.9192, 133.9272),   -- Rhodes Train Station
     vector4(2929.7390, 1270.4764, 44.6728, 253.0386),    -- Annesburg Train Station

+Also, added Discord Logs when a new & existing player spawn / despawn from the server.

 🌅 rsg-spawn

 Spawn/respawn flow for RedM servers using RSG Core.